Sebastianhju/Runeterra-5e/Runes.md

 ---

 ### Phase Rush  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Sorcery/PhaseRush.png" Align=left width=25% height=25%>
-When you deal damage to a target, they gain a stack of Phase, when a target gets three stacks you gain movementspeed and agility based on your level
+When you deal damage to a target, they gain a stack of Phase, when a target gets three stacks you gain movement speed and agility based on your level

 **Phase Rush Scaling**
 |Level|Effect|